June 20-21, 2014

-The 17th Annual Southern Virginia University Education Conference will feature two
+The 18th Annual Southern Virginia University Education Conference will feature two

-on the theme, “Rejoice, the Heavens are Open.”
-The annual conference has a rich tradition of hosting highly qualified, influential speakers from across the country to present on a variety of topics and themes.
+days of instructive and inspiring presentations.
+The annual conference has a rich tradition of hosting highly qualified, influential speakers from across the country to present on a variety of topics related to the theme.

 This Year's Presenters